The COVID-19 pandemic has changed the world and restricted international travel opportunities.

 The country uses a tiered-system of alerts and restrictions based on the level of infection in various zones.
 The two alert levels are yellow and orange.
 There are weekly restrictions on driving based on the last digit of the automobiles’ license plate.
 However, these restrictions don’t apply to rental cars.

 All open-air activities are permitted.
-Beaches are open from 5 am to 2:30 pm.
+Beaches are open from 5 am to 10:00 pm Monday through Friday and 5 am to 9pm on Saturday and Sunday.
 National parks continue to operate.
-Hotels are allowed to rent 100% of their rooms but must limit capacity in common areas such as restaurants, bars, lobbies, and casinos to 50% capacity.
+Hotels are allowed to rent 100% of their rooms.

-Indoor mass gatherings are prohibited.
+Indoor mass gatherings of 76 people or more are prohibited.
 Masks are required in closed public spaces such as stores and on public transit.

 If you decide to make the trip, make sure that you take all of the prudent precautions before traveling.
 I’m not a health professional, however, I think that it makes good sense to protect your health in general with a smart vaccination regimen.